Success-77/success-biz-hub-normal-calculator/README.md

-# success-biz-hub-normal-calculator
+# master-digital-data-calc
-A calculator for normal data prices
+A little project to support a data reselling business